githotirado/web-scraping-challenge/README.md

 # web-scraping-challenge
-Web application that scrapes various websites for data related to the Mission to mars.
+Web application that scrapes various websites for data related to the Mission to Mars.

 # Setup
 * Install flask_pymongo (pip install Flask-PyMongo).